 Precy enjoys helping others learn to speak and appreciate the Filipino language.
 She also speaks Ilocano.

-Affixes play their part in the Filipino language as they help carry out meaning of words they are attached to.
-There are many affixes used in the Filipino language attached either at the beginning - a prefix or at the end of a word - a suffix.
+Affixes play their part in the Filipino language helping carry out meaning of words they are attached to.
+There are many affixes used in Filipino attached either at the beginning — a prefix, or a suffix which can be found at the end of a word.
 And of course an affix squeezing itself in the middle of the word is an infix.

 Affixes in Filipino/Tagalog is called mga panlapi.
 They can make a noun into an adjective, indicate tenses of verbs, and help in indicating the focus of the sentence.
 There are also some affixes that shows relationship when used with nouns, and affixes indicating an action isn't intentional.
-It sounds somehow complicated so let's unveil some of the most used Filipino affixes or mga panlapi as I explain them the easy way with examples.
+It sounds somehow complicated so let's unveil some of the most used Filipino/Tagalog affixes or mga panlapi with easy to follow examples.

 When attached to a noun, it makes a noun into an adjective.
 It is also a prefix that is used in some verbs to create the infinitive and future tense form.